 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Ice Cream Cake x Gelato as an “excellent” hybrid strain from MÜV.
+Overall, I would best describe Ice Cream Cake x Gelato as a “very good” hybrid strain from MÜV.

 This was one of my first experiences with a more modern/recent strain cross, and I enjoyed getting to try a sample of both the Ice Cream Cake and Gelato genetics at the same time.
 It seems that MÜV did a good job growing it, and if this is consistent for their quality moving forward, I’ll certainly be back to try more of their experimental crosses in the near future – and of course, to review them for all of you.